CMTA/CMTAT-LayerZero/README.md

 > CMTAT Standard version does not require approval to perform burn/mint or crosschainmint/crosschainburn.
 >
-> This step is only useful if this project is used with a CMTAT version requiring approval
+> This step is only useful if this project is used with a CMTAT version requiring the standard ERC-20 approval.

 Approve the adapter to spend your tokens (required before bridging):